guilhermehccruz/jubileu-v2/README.md

 # jubileu-v2

-Second version of my discord bot, now using Discordx and typescript
+This is my personal bot, mainly used to listen to music with my friends on discord.

+This project uses typescript, discordx, docker and lavalink.

 ## Installing

 ### Set environment variables

-Create a `.env` file based on `.env.example`
+Create a `.env` file based on `.env.example` and fill its variables

 ### Install dependencies

-Run `npm i`
+Run `pnpm i`

 ### Initiate docker

-#### Production environment

-Run `npm run docker:prod`

-#### Development environment
+#### Start lavalink

-Run `npm run docker:dev`

-TODO: tts max length
-TODO: lyrics max length
-TODO: improve lyrics implementations
+Run `docker compose up lavalink -d`

+#### Start the bot

+The bot can be ran directly with `pnpm start:dev` or with docker `docker compose up bot -d`